dendronhq/dendron/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Enhancement of an existing Feature.
 - [ ] Request of a new feature.

 ## Please select the area your request applies to.
-(Multiple selections are possible) ##
+(Multiple selections are Possible.
+You can leave blank if you're not sure.) ##

-- [ ] Onboard.
-Initial vault setup and import/export pods
-- [ ] Create.
-Note creation, lookup, snippets and templates
-- [ ] Retrieve.
-Backlinks, references, graph view
+- [ ] Workspace - VSCode workspace, vaults, Intellisense/autocomplete, Dendron settings
-- [ ] Structure.
-Refactoring, multi-vault and schemas
+- [ ] Lookup - Dendron's Lookup Command
-- [ ] Publish.
-Sharing your repo with the world
+- [ ] Views - Dendron Preview, Tree View, Side Panels in the UI
+- [ ] Schema - Dendron Schemas
+- [ ] Pod - Data import from / export to Dendron
-- [ ] Misc (Choose this if your not sure)
+- [ ] Publish - External Site Publish
+- [ ] Markdown - Markdown features, such as syntax support and features

 ## Is your feature request related to a problem?
 Please describe ##